• Skip to primary navigation

 And that’s pretty much it!

-Password manager software isn’t crazy complicated, which is great because that makes it accessible to the average internet user to use.
+Using a password manager isn’t crazy complicated, which is great because that makes it accessible to the average internet user to use.
+And if you feel intimidated, we’ve created a beginner’s tutorial for password manager apps that you can reference.

 Now that we have an understand of the basics of a password manager app, let’s dive deeper in this Dashlane review to share my experience with this service and how it rates against other similar apps.